 - 1. An applicant for admission must have included in his theological training courses satisfying the requirements in Hebrew and Greek or make up any deficiencies without graduate credit. - 2.
 Every candidate is required to complete satisfactorily Systematic Theology courses 103 and 104 for which full credit is allowed toward this degree. - 3.
 Every candidate is required to include at least four semester hours of Greek or Hebrew in his course. - 4.
-Every candidate majoring in Bible Exposition who enrolls for the one-year course on the basis of a B.D. degree from other schools must complete with satisfactory grades and acceptable work at least four hours of Special Bible Lectures in class.
-He must also take Bible 603 and 608 in class for credit and audit without credit at least three other Bible courses to be selected by the professor.
-At the completion of the audit a written report on the courses must be presented to the corresponding professor. - 5.
-Thirty-two semester hours of work are required for the one-year course leading to the degree of Master of Theology.
+Thirty-two semester hours of work are required for the graduate course leading to the degree of Master of Theology.
 Twenty-two semester hours are devoted to the major, including thesis credit, and ten semester hours to the minor.
-The major shall be selected from one of the following departments: Systematic Theology, Semitic Languages and Old Testament Exegesis, New Testament Literature and Exegesis, Historical Theology, Bible Exposition, or Christian Education. - 6.
+The major shall be selected from one of the following departments: Systematic Theology, Semitic Languages and Old Testament Exegesis, New Testament Literature and Exegesis, Historical Theology, Bible Exposition, or Christian Education. - 5.
 A thesis of not less than 10,000 words for which two hours credit is given, must be written in the field of the major and meet the same requirements and regulations as the graduation thesis for the four-year course, except that the syllabus shall be filed no later than Tuesday of the seventh week of the first semester.
-The thesis must be of acceptable merit and must be approved by more than one professor. - 7.
-Second- and third-year courses and any elective course open to second- and third-year students can be taken in the graduate school only on consent of the Registrar. - 8.
-Written material in the one-year Th.M. course must conform to the standards contained in the approved form book and may be submitted for filing in the library upon recommendation of the professor. - 9.
+The thesis must be of acceptable merit and must be approved by more than one professor.

+- 6. Second- and third-year courses and any elective course open to second- and third-year students can be taken in the graduate school only on consent of the Registrar. - 7.
+Written material in the graduate Th.M. course must conform to the standards contained in the approved form book and may be submitted for filing in the library upon recommendation of the professor. - 8.
 The candidate must achieve a minimum cumulative grade point average of 1.5 for work credited toward graduation and a minimum grade of C on the graduation thesis.